Newmarket July Festival Betting Offers 2021

 It’s no exaggeration to say that different races have their own history, with the Princess of Wales’s Stakes having first been run in 1894.
 That makes it one of the oldest races to be run during the July Festival, named in honour of Alexandra of Denmark, the Princess of Wales in 1863.
 Open to horses aged three and over, there’s a weight allowance of nine stone and two pounds for those and four and over or eight stone four pounds for the three-year-olds.

 The race was lengthened to take place over one mile and four furlongs in 1902, having previously been four furlongs shorter.
-The Princess of Wales’s Stakes was given Grade 2 status in 1978 and five horses have won it more than once since its inauguration.
+The Princess of Wales’s Stakes was given Group 2 status in 1978 and five horses have won it more than once since its inauguration.
 There are countless flat races that boast Lester Piggott as the most successful jockey in its history and this is one of them; he’s won the race eight times.
 In 2019 the prize pot amounted to £100,000, of which the winner took home over £56,700.

 The July Stakes